List of Monster High characters: Toralei Stripe

 Toralei (voiced by America Young in most appearances, Paloma Rodriguez thereafter, Alexa Khan in the 2022 TV series, portrayed by Salena Qureshi in the live-action films) is the 15-year-old daughter of the werecat, on the first of her nine lives.
 In most of the Monster High franchise, she takes an antagonistic role as the "mean girl": overconfident, sarcastic and cruel, taking special delight in embarrassing and competing with Cleo.
-She is portrayed as an orange werecat with black tiger-like stripes on her short red hair, and greenish cat eyes and pierced ears.
-On school days, she wears a red striped top with a grey jacket and grey tights with little triangles cut out from it.
-Like her sisters, she wears platforms that resemble sport shoes, although hers are red and not up to her knees.
+She is portrayed as an orange werecat with black tiger-like stripes, green eyes, and pierced ears.

-According to Spectra's investigations, Toralei was an abandoned kitten that subsequently learned to steal and be crafty in order to survive.
+According to Spectra's investigations, Toralei was an abandoned kitten who learned to steal and be crafty to survive.
 She was eventually caught and wound up in juvenile detention where she met her twin cat sisters/new gang members Purrsephone and Meowlody.
 Upon their admission to Monster High, Toralei made it her goal to rule the school.
 She has a pet saber-tooth tiger cub named Sweet Fang.

 In the 2022 reboot, Toralei is from England.
-She still takes the antagonistic role, wanting Clawdeen to leave Monster High due to her human blood.
+She still takes an antagonistic role, wanting Clawdeen to leave Monster High due to her human blood.
 She is also manipulative, as she blackmailed Draculaura and Lagoona to do what she says, or else she would expose their biggest secrets to the whole school.
-Her mother Catarina Stripe became the leader of the werebeasts after trapping Selena Wolf, the former wereleader, in Beheme; she constantly ignores her daughter by favoring her work over her.
+Her mother Catarina Stripe became the leader of the werebeasts after trapping Selena Wolf, the former leader, in Beheme; she constantly ignores her daughter by favoring her work over her.
 Toralei defies her mom because of her actions; she helps her classmates free Selena from Beheme, and eventually becomes their ally.
 The live-action sequel introduces her as having returned from studying a year abroad in Scaris.